Master of Science in Prosthetics and Orthotics (MSPO)

 - Your career goals and how furthering your education with this degree will help you realize these goals.

-- Three references (from academic or professional sources).
+- Three references (from academic or professional sources). (upload to the application)

-- Resume or curriculum vitae should include the following when applicable: education, experience (work and volunteer), certifications, professional affiliations, special skills related to the field, and research presentations/publications.
+- Resume or curriculum vitae should include the following when applicable: education, experience (work and volunteer), certifications, professional affiliations, special skills related to the field, and research presentations/publications. (upload to the application

 - Effective for Fall 2021 admissions, the GRE is not required for admission consideration at this time due to COVID-19, but remains as optional.